ON THIS PAGE: You will learn about the different ways doctors use to treat people with this type of cancer. To see other pages, use the menu.

 Before treatment begins, talk with your health care team about the possible side effects of your specific treatment plan and palliative care options.
 And during and after treatment, be sure to tell your doctor or another health care team member if you are experiencing a problem so it can be addressed as quickly as possible.
 Learn more about palliative care .

-Your health care team may recommend a treatment plan that includes a combination of radiation therapy and chemotherapy.
+Your treatment plan may include a combination of radiation therapy and chemotherapy.
 Sometimes, surgery may be recommended as well.
 Supportive care will also be important to help relieve symptoms and side effects.

 For most patients, a diagnosis of metastatic cancer is very stressful and, at times, difficult to bear.
 Patients and their families are encouraged to talk about the way they are feeling with doctors, nurses, social workers, or other members of the health care team.
 It may also be helpful to talk with other patients, including through a support group.